TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/Arrays/getIndexesOfArrayElementsWhichSatisfiesThePredicate/getIndexesOfArrayElementsWhichSatisfiesThePredicate.md

 ![IntelliJ IDEA Live Template](getIndexesOfArrayElementsWhichSatisfiesThePredicate-LiveTemplateDemo.gif)

 It is recommended to copy the variable name containing array to clipboard preliminary - the identifier will be automatically substituted to required position.
+Then, use <kbd>Tab</kbd> key to move to next position at which specific code must be inputted.

 Because the abbreviation of `getIndexesOfArrayElementsWhichSatisfiesThePredicate` is too long (gioaewstp), the live template has been added without abbreviation (however, you don't need to input whole function name).